The Vertical Logic of Hamiltonian Methods (Part 1): Introduction

 \section{Introduction}

-It is an old tradition to celebrate that physics is able to provide us with the deepest possible insights into the nature of reality.
+It is a tradition to celebrate that physics is able to provide us with the deepest possible insights into the nature of reality.
 And it is true, of course -- this is exactly what physics does.
 There is a tendency to think that, for providing these deep insights, physics must be in the possession of the knowledge of deep and profound principles.
-The examples that we shall discuss in the first part of this article, however, suggest that not everything considered to be a deep physical insight requires an explanation that stems from deep and profound principles.
-Deep and profound are not so much the principles but the conclusions that bright people are able to draw from them.
+We shall provide examples that support a different view, namely that not everything, which is considered to be a deep physical insight, requires an explanation that stems from deep and profound principles.
+Deep and profound are not so much the principles but the conclusions that bright people were and still are able to draw from them.

 This article has two parts.
 In this first part we provide some examples that illustrate, as we think, how essential concepts of modern physics can be developed 'naturally' on the basis of classical Hamiltonian methods.
+In part two (forthcoming), we shall discuss these findings in more depth and provide an outlook to further possible developments.

+Hamiltonian notions are usually introduced to students as a reformulation of Newtonian mechanics.
+However, as Whittaker reported in his famous treatment on analytical dynamics\footnote{See page 265 in Ref.~\cite{Whittaker}.}, a theorem due to Lie and Koenigs has demonstrated that ``all the differential equations which arise from problems in the Calculus of Variations, with one independent variable, can be expressed in the Hamiltonian form.''

-In part two (forthcoming), we shall discuss the finding in more depth and provides an outlook to further possible developments.
-Hamiltonian notions are mostly mathematical and do not demand a commitment to principles with a strong metaphysical flavor\footnote{ For a discussion of the metaphysical problems related to the {\it principle of least action}, see for instance Ref.~\cite{Terekhovich}. }.
-Hamiltonian notions do not stem from deep physical principles but can, as we shall discuss in part two, be regarded as analytical: As Whittaker has proven in his famous treatment on analytical dynamics\footnote{See page 265 in Ref.~\cite{Whittaker}.}, ``all the differential equations which arise from problems in the Calculus of Variations, with one independent variable, can be expressed in the Hamiltonian form.''
-Hence the Hamiltonian method has full generality not only with respect to Newtonian classical mechanics, but to a any {\it possible} form of classical mechanics.
+If this result is correct, then Hamiltonian methods are mostly mathematical and do not derive from the axioms of Newtonian mechanics nor from any other metaphysical principle\footnote{ For a discussion of the metaphysical problems related to the {\it principle of least action}, see for instance Ref.~\cite{Terekhovich}. }.
+Instead this theorem suggest that the Hamiltonian form has a general significance for any {\it thinkable} form of classical mechanics.
+At least to the degree to which classical mechanics is the physics of ``differential equations which arise from problems in the Calculus of Variations, with one independent variable''.